script element is the 6th most popular HTML element in use (ahead of elements like

 We get a very similar picture when looking at main thread time for pages where these tools were detected.

-Ember's mobile main thread time jumps out and kind of distorts the graph with how long it takes.
+Ember’s mobile main thread time jumps out and kind of distorts the graph with how long it takes.
+(I spent some more time looking into this and it appears to be heavily influenced by one particular platform using this framework inefficiently, rather than an underlying problem with Ember itself.)
 Pulling it out makes the picture a bit easier to understand.

 Tools like React, GSAP, and RequireJS tend to spend a lot of time on the main thread of the browser, regardless of whether it’s a desktop or mobile page view.
 The same tools that tend to lead to less code overall—tools like Alpine and Svelte—also tend to lead to lower impact on the main thread.